What Is an LPN/LVN?

 - Residential care facilities

-LPNs who choose to work as home care nurses or in nursing homes often are able to perform more duties autonomously without the constant supervision that LPNs working within hospital settings will have.
+LPNs who choose to work as home health nurses or in nursing homes often are able to perform more duties autonomously without the constant supervision that LPNs working within hospital settings will have.

-LPNs/LVNs carry out tasks such as taking patients' vital signs, administering medication and other treatments under the supervision of medical professionals like RNs and doctors.
-Additionally, they check the vital signs of patients, provide meals, and clean and manage medical instruments and equipment.
+LPNs/LVNs carry out tasks such as taking patients' vital signs, administering medication, and performing other treatments under the supervision of medical professionals like RNs and doctors.
+Additionally, they may provide meals and clean/manage medical instruments and equipment.
 Other everyday tasks an LPN/LVN might carry out include tracking the medical history of patients, changing bandages and wound care, helping patients bathe and dress, discussing medical care and concerns with patients, and in some cases assuming leadership roles.

 See the difference between an LPN and an RN.

-What Are the Roles & Duties of LPN/LVN?
+What Are the Roles & Duties of an LPN/LVN?

 - Take vital signs